Charlotte Isabel Wheeler-Cuffe: Early life and family

-Life

-Williams was born on 24 May 1867 in Wimbledon, London, to a family with Irish connections, her maternal grandfather being the Rev. Sir Hercules Langrishe, third Baronet of Knocktopher, County Kilkenny.
-Her father, William Williams (1816–1907), was a President of The Law Society of England and Wales.

-Her pet name was "Shadow".
-She was taught by a governess at home, and later studied painting under the guidance of Frank Calderon.

-In the summer of 1897 at Lodsworth parish church in Sussex, she married Otway Fortescue Wheeler-Cuffe (who was to inherit the Wheeler-Cuffe baronetcy when his uncle, Sir Charles Wheeler-Cuffe, second baronet, died in January 1915).
-Otway Wheeler-Cuffe (1866–1934) who was born in Southsea, Hampshire, was a civil engineer employed by the 1890s in the Public Works Department in Burma.
-They travelled together to Burma immediately after their marriage.
-In Burma, she was sometimes able to accompany Otway when he went on official inspection tours of the roads in remote regions.
+Career

+Following her marriage, Wheeler-Cuffe settled in British Burma with her husband.
+Wheeler-Cuffe would sometimes accompanied her husband went on official inspection tours of the roads in remote regions.
 She described these tours in some of the hundreds of weekly letters to her mother.
 After her mother's death in 1916, she continued the routine of writing once a week to her husband's cousin, Baroness Pauline Prochazka (1842–1930) who then lived at Leyrath, Kilkenny.
-Another correspondent was Sir Frederick Moore, the Keeper of the Royal Botanic Gardens, Glasnevin, Dublin.
+Another correspondent was Frederick William Moore, the Keeper of the Royal Botanic Gardens, Glasnevin, Dublin.

 In 1911, on Mount Victoria – also called Nat Ma Taung – Charlotte Wheeler-Cuffe found two new species of rhododendron: Rhododendron burmacium, a low, busy shrub with pale yellow flowers and a second species, later named Rhododendron cuffeanum, which has white flowers and grows on pine trees.
 Living plants of both species were sent to the Royal Botanic Gardens, Glasnevin, where they grew and bloomed.
 Another plant from the mountain, known as Shadow's buttercup, was the blue-flowered Anemone obtusiloba f. patula.
 She was a keen gardener and would collect living plants in the wild and bring them into her garden, sometimes also sending material to family and friends in England and Ireland, including the exquisite Shan lily (Lilium sulphureum).

 Wheeler-Cuffe was invited by the authorities to undertake the formation of a botanical garden at Maymyo (now Pyin U Lwin).
 She readily agreed and worked on the layout and planting of this garden between 1916 and 1921 when she and her husband left Burma.
+Around 1920 Wheeler-Cuffe published The Burma alphabet, a book illustrated by her watercolours.
+This was sold at five rupees a copy to raise funds for a new hospital, the Queen Alexandra's Children's Hospital, in Mandalay.